-7. The successful functioning of a monetary union in which national currencies co-exist has far-reaching implications for the formulation and execution of monetary policy in the Community.
-The adoption of permanently fixed exchange rates in an environment of free and fully integrated capital and money markets generates the need for a single monetary policy carried out through new operational procedures and not simply through the co-ordination of as many national monetary policies as currencies participate in the union.
-This in turn requires the attribution of the responsibility for monetary policy to a new institution (the principal features of which are outlined in Section 4), which will not only form the basis for centralised and collective decisions on the expansion of money and credit in the Community, but will also possess the necessary financial attributes (i.e. its own balance sheet) and the regulatory powers to enforce the pursuit of the chosen policy.
-One possibility for managing a common monetary policy might be to employ the official ECU as a common reserve instrument which, firmly controlled by a central monetary institution, would determine the scope for national monetary expansion in line with the Community's monetary policy stance.
-[Could another possibility be that one of the existing national currencies is chosen as the anchor of the system and managed collectively in the framework of the European central bank system?]
+The successful functioning of a monetary union in which national 7. currencies co-exist has far-reaching implications for the formulation and execution of monetary policy in the Community.
+The adoption of permanently fixed exchange rates in an environment of free and fully integrated capital and money markets generates the need for a single monetary policy carried out through new operational procedures and not simply through the co-ordination of as many national monetary policies as there are currencies participating in the union.
+This, in turn, requires the attribution of the responsibility for monetary policy to a new institution (the principal features of which are outlined in Section 4), which will not only form the basis for centralised and collective decisions on the expansion of money and credit in the Community, but will also possess the necessary financial attributes (i.e. its own balance sheet) and the regulatory powers to enforce implementation of the chosen policy.
+One possibility for managing $a + \frac{1}{2}$ common monetary policy might be to employ the official ECU as a common reserve instrument which, firmly controlled by a central monetary institution, would determine the scope for national monetary expansion in line with the Community's monetary policy stance.
+[Could another possibility be for one of the existing national currencies to be chosen as the anchor of the System and managed collectively in the framework of the European System of Central Banks?]